michal-bures/konkr_data/ai-chatter/default.md

 - Look, I'm willing to move past this if you are.
 - Let's call it even?

-> fighting, not hostile, weaker
+> suffered damage, not hostile, weaker
 - I don't enjoy this fight at all...
 - Any chance you could leave me alone?
-- Any change for a truce?
+- Any chance of a truce?
 - Truce maybe?

 ### 5. Comment on player dominance